Energy Efficient Lighting

 LED (light emitting diode) light bulbs are the modern alternative to incandescent bulbs, which have mostly been phased out.
 LED light bulbs use less energy, last longer and are much easier to dispose of safely.
 You can now get LED lights for pretty much anywhere inside and outside the home – from beautifully designed LED ceiling lights to coloured outdoor LED lights that are sure to transform any garden.
 LEDs last up to 50 times longer than traditional incandescent lights and as you’ll be replacing them less over time, you’ll definitely see a cost saving, too.

 2. Choose low energy bulbs and fittings

 As obvious as it sounds, replacing all the traditional bulbs in your ceiling lights and lamps with low energy versions can make a massive difference to reducing your carbon footprint.
-You may think they are more expensive than regular light bulbs however the cost really has come down in recent years – you can pick up this energy saving halogen bulb for just £1.49.
+You may think they are more expensive than regular light bulbs however the cost really has come down in recent years.
 If you’re thinking about adding a security light outside your home, choose an energy-saving outdoor light that only comes on (when needed) at night time in order to conserve energy.

 3. Solar Powered Lighting